This is an Insight article, written by a selected partner as part of GAR's co-published content. Read more on Insight

 Law 8937 on international commercial arbitration

-Law 8937 entered into force on 25 May 2011.
-As indicated above, that law is inspired by the UNCITRAL Model Law but departs from the Model Law in some notable ways.
-The next four sub-sections below will describe some of the key differences between Law 8937 and the Model Law.
+As mentioned, Law 8937 entered into force on 25 May 2011.
+That law is inspired by the UNCITRAL Model Law but departs from the Model Law in some notable ways.
+The six subsections below will describe some of the key differences between Law 8937 and the Model Law.

 Scope of application